mason-bially/ttrpg-xcom/01_mechanics.md

 The other attributes, which cannot be checked are:

 * **Health** - The amount of physical damage one can withstand.
-Describes both the maximum health and the current health.
+Describes the maximum health (but in general can also reference the current health).
 All characters have this.
 * **Mobility** - The amount of distance one can cover.
 Describes the number of tiles a character can move in an action.
 Most characters have this (or a special rule instead).
-* **Armor** - The innate amount of damage reduction.
-Few characters have this.
+* **Armor** - The innate amount of damage reduction, is never an innate attribute.

 There are then some special attributes, which are rare for characters to have (though all members of a given species of alien often has one of these), which primarily have built-in special rules, and are sometimes checked: